shilpagopi/SystemDesign/Databases.md

 * Graph databases: to store complicated node and edge relationships, allows for easy graph transversal and modification.

 ## Elastic Search
 Elastic search is like a document store for efificient searches.
-Use CDC (change stream consumed by worker) to maintain consistency between actual primary database and elastic search.
+Use CDC(Change Data Capture) (change stream consumed by worker) to maintain consistency between actual primary database and elastic search.
 (Not preferred for joins, use denormalize data if atmost necessary)

 #### Elastic Search supports Location Search
 For geo_point and geo_shape fields (for efficient queries like geo_distance, geo_bounding_box, geo_shape): Elasticsearch primarily uses BKD trees.